spurin/container-systemd/README.md

 ## ✨ Popular linux distributions configured with systemd (centos_stream9)✨

-Popular linux distributions with Systemd.
+Popular linux distributions with systemd.
 Superb for use with Docker 🐋

 ## Overview